On Generalizations of Pairwise Compatibility Graphs: On multi-interval-PCGs

 Combining (\ref{eq:inequalities}) and (\ref{eq:inequalities2}) we obtain the following chain of inequalities:

 {

 }

-By the definition of $G_k$, edges $(x,u_i)$ and $(x,v_i)$ belong to $E_k$ if and only if $i$ is odd.
+By the definition of $G_k$, edges $\{ x,u_i \}$ and $\{ x,v_i \}$ belong to $E_k$ if and only if $i$ is odd.
 Hence, in (\ref{eq:inequalities3}), denoting $\max\{d_T(x,u_i),d_T(x,v_i)\}$ by $d_i$, value $d_i$ belongs to some interval $I \in \{I_1, \ldots, I_t\}$ for odd $i$, while it does not belong to any interval for even $i$, as they correspond to pairs not connected by an edge in $G_k$.
 So, if we consider any odd index $j$, inequalities $d_j \geq d_{j+1} \geq d_{j+2}$ imply that $d_j$ and $d_{j+2}$ cannot belong to the same interval.
 Generalizing to the complete chain of inequalities (\ref{eq:inequalities3}) (where the last $d_{j+2}$ coincides with $d_T(x,y)$), we need at least $k$ distinct intervals, hence $t \geq k$. \end{proof}

-We now define the bipartite graph $H_k=(U_k, V_k, E_k)$, $k \geq 2$, as follows: \\ - vertex sets $U_k$ and $V_k$ are such that $|U_k|=4k-3$ and $|V_k|={{4k-3}\choose{2k-1}}$; \\ - edge set $E_k$ is defined in such a way that each vertex in $V_k$ has exactly $2k-1$ neighbors in $U_k$ and no two vertices in $V_k$ have the same neighborhood.
-Notice that this is possible due to the size of $V_k$.
+We now define the bipartite graph $H_k=(A_k, B_k, E_k)$, $k \geq 2$, as follows: \\ - vertex sets $A_k$ and $B_k$ are such that $|A_k|=4k-3$ and $|B_k|={{4k-3}\choose{2k-1}}$; \\ - edge set $E_k$ is defined in such a way that each vertex in $B_k$ has exactly $2k-1$ neighbors in $A_k$ and no two vertices in $B_k$ have the same neighborhood.
+Notice that this is possible due to the size of $B_k$.

-\begin{theorem} Graph $H_k$ is not a \Int{(k-1)}. \end{theorem} \begin{proof} Let $t$ be the minimum integer for which $H_k$ is a \Int{t} and let $T$ be the corresponding tree.
-By construction, there exists a vertex $x$ in $V_k$ such that the subgraph induced by $U_k \cup \{ x \}$ is $G_k$ and we have that $P_T(u_i,v_i)$ is the longest path in $T_{[u_i, v_i]}$, for each $i$, $1\leq i\leq 2k-2$.
-Thus by lemma \ref{secondo} it must be $t \geq k$. \end{proof}
+\begin{theorem} Graph $H_k=(A_k, B_k, E_k)$ is not a \Int{(k-1)}. \end{theorem} \begin{proof} Let $t$ be the minimum integer for which $H_k$ is a \Int{t} and let $T$ be the corresponding tree.
+Consider the tree $T$ and its subtree $T_{A_k}$, induced by the vertices in $A_k$.
+It is not difficult to see that it is possible to order the vertices in $A_k$ in the form $u_1, u_2 \ldots u_{2k-2}, y, v_{2k-2}, v_{2k-3}\ldots v_2, v_1$ such that for each $i$, $1\leq i\leq 2k-2$, the path $P_T(u_i,v_i)$ is the longest path in $T_{[u_i,v_i]}$.
+Indeed, we can start by taking a path of maximum length in $T_{A_k}$ and this will identify the pair of vertices $u_1, v_1$.
+Subsequently, we can proceed with the same process to discover the pair related to $u_2$ and $v_2,$ and continue this process as needed.